 - Swish the ring around in the solution and let it sit for 2-3 minutes.

-- This next part seems obvious, but you'd be surprised how many times skipping this step leads havoc and a call to the plumber.
+- This next part seems obvious, but you'd be surprised how many times skipping this step leads to havoc and a call to the plumber.
 Close the drain first, or put the ring in a strainer to keep it safe.
 Then rinse the diamond ring thoroughly in warm water

 - Blot the ring dry with a lint-free cloth.

-If the diamond and setting needs extra help, use a dental irrigation device, such as a Water Pik, to flush away small bits of grime.
+If the diamond and setting need extra help, use a dental irrigation device, such as a Water Pik, to flush away small bits of grime.
 You can also use a wooden toothpick to very carefully push dirt away from the diamond and setting.
 Then repeat steps 3-5.